Supersenses Privacy Policy

 • Law enforcement or regulators when legally required

-No Re-Identification; Downstream Restrictions.
+No Re-Identification; Downstream Restrictions

 Any third party receiving de-identified or aggregated datasets must: (a) not attempt to re-identify individuals; (b) implement safeguards commensurate with the data’s sensitivity; (c) flow these restrictions down to any sub-recipients; and (d) permit audit or attestations demonstrating compliance.
 Material breach permits termination and deletion of received data.
+We reserve the right to audit compliance periodically.

 VI.
 Data Security and Retention

-We maintain administrative, technical, and physical safeguards to protect personal data, including encryption in transit and at rest, least-privilege access, logging, and monitoring.
-While no method is 100% secure, we maintain an information security program designed to protect personal information from unauthorized access, use, or disclosure.
+While no method is 100% secure, we maintain an information security program designed to protect against unauthorized access, use, or disclosure.

 VII.
 Cookies and Tracking

-We use cookies, pixels, and similar technologies for functionality, analytics, and personalization.
-You may adjust browser settings to block or delete cookies, though this may limit some features.
+We and our third-party partners use cookies, pixels, web beacons, and similar technologies for functionality, analytics, and personalization.

 VIII.
 International Data Transfers